 My daughter received a story in the Absurd Humor category by Makaila Keyes called, You Give Me Butterflies.
 You can read it here.

 Short Édition accepts online submissions year-round and will select stories to appear on their website and in their dispensers.
-They pay $125 for each selected short story and $75 for each poem as an advance payment on the royalties that each author will receive on a yearly basis from the Short Story Dispenser subscriptions. *I’ve heard from an author that they have not been paid and have not received a response to their emails.*
+They pay $125 for each selected short story and $75 for each poem as an advance payment on the royalties that each author will receive on a yearly basis from the Short Story Dispenser subscriptions.

 From their website: